 - This breed should be placed with a family who is seriously active.

 - You should exercise this breed a minimum of 60 minutes each day.

-- He is a protective pooch who will ensure the safety of his family.
+- They are protective dogs, who always ensure the safety of their families.

 - This breed will naturally herd because both parents are herders.

-- Socialization is an important part of his training.
+- Socialization is an important part of training.

 - Without proper socialization, this pup may be warier of strangers.

 - He needs space both inside and outside of the home.

 - This breed gets on well with children and other household pets.

-- His coat will need brushing several times a week.
+- Their coats need brushing several times a week.